tracepaperapp/docs/tracepaper-docs/Technical Concepts/CQRS.md

 In Tracepaper:

 - **Commands** are modeled as GraphQL API mutations, including a message schema, API path, and authorization method.
-These commands are converted into asynchronous events that trigger aggregate behavior flows or automations.
+These commands are converted into asynchronous events that trigger [[aggregate]] behavior flows or automations.
 Commands may lead to a domain event that updates the internal state.

-- The **aggregate document** acts as an in-memory view model, representing the state and supporting the command model by enabling business rule execution to determine if a domain event (state change) should be issued.
+- The **[[Aggregate Data Model#The Document|aggregate document]]** acts as an in-memory view model, representing the state and supporting the command model by enabling business rule execution to determine if a domain event (state change) should be issued.

-- This internal view model serves a secondary purpose: providing data for the **external query model**.
+- This internal view model serves a secondary purpose: providing data for the **[[View|external query model]]**.
 It is mapped to an external format and stored in a query-optimized database.

 - The query model data is exposed via GraphQL queries with defined schemas, paths, and authorization methods.